jeremybower/workspace/README.md

 OPTIONS:
-   --config value, -c value [ --config value, -c value ]  Apply configuration data to the templates --mount value, -m value [ --mount value, -m value ]    Attach a filesystem mount to the template engine --out value, -o value                                  Write the generated text to file --help, -h                                             show help
+   --config value, -c value [ --config value, -c value ]  Apply configuration data to the templates --missingkey value                                     Controls the behavior during execution if a map is indexed with a key that is not present in the map (default: error)
+   --mount value, -m value [ --mount value, -m value ]    Attach a filesystem mount to the template engine --out value, -o value                                  Write the generated text to file --help, -h                                             show help